Nasdaq plan for key stock exchange data draws rebuke from Bats

 Nasdaq customers, such as broker-dealers and market makers, can receive the data through a paid connection for the New York-based exchange's proprietary data products, or through third-party vendors.

-Nasdaq's proposed new feed would require subscribers to pay for an additional feed for direct access to the SIP and other third-party data, according to an Aug.
+Nasdaq's proposed new network would require subscribers to pay for additional connectivity for direct access to the SIP and other third-party data, according to an Aug.
 29 regulatory filing with the U.S. Securities and Exchange Commission.

 That would ensure that market participants have enough capacity to receive the data during peak demand, Nasdaq said in the filing.